zakkl13/PKT/README.md

 * Use AWS API gateway for better control and safety with REST API
 * Interfaces for modifying data and corresponding PUT routes (requires API authentication)
 * Transition project to next fraternity webmaster

-### Planned Features
-* Leaders detail view
-* Phitauberfest philanthropy information (and possibly more) page
-* Alumni section - including alumni updated-contact-information collection, contact to current VP of Alumni Relations, donation collection
-* VT PKT Alumni directory, - likely accesible to members only

-### Marketing
-* Include URL on A-Frames around campus
-* Include URL on handouts
-* Have URL in email signatures
-* Use site for philanthropy purposes to drive traffic
-* vtPKT.com stickers

 ### Credits
 Thanks to: